jermspeaks/christmas-adventure/CHOICES.md

 ---

-## section-156.md - "Kael's Struggle"
+## section-156.md - "Kvothe's Struggle"

-- Choice 1: "Ask Kael how they're feeling about the transformation" → `section-157.md` ⚠️ **DUPLICATE**
+- Choice 1: "Ask Kvothe how they're feeling about the transformation" → `section-157.md` ⚠️ **DUPLICATE**
-- Choice 2: "Give Kael space to process on their own" → `section-157.md` ⚠️ **DUPLICATE**
+- Choice 2: "Give Kvothe space to process on their own" → `section-157.md` ⚠️ **DUPLICATE**
-- Choice 3: "Try to help Kael understand their new role immediately" → `section-157.md` ⚠️ **DUPLICATE**
+- Choice 3: "Try to help Kvothe understand their new role immediately" → `section-157.md` ⚠️ **DUPLICATE**

 **Duplicate Targets:**
 - `section-157.md` appears in choices: 1, 2, 3